Athletes enjoying St. Lucie County parks following closures for months

 Friday was another step forward in reopening St. Lucie County after the shutdown due to the pandemic.

-All county parks, playgrounds, basketball court and athletic fields were reopened to public Friday.
+All county parks, playgrounds, basketball court and athletic fields were reopened to the public Friday.

 At Lawnwood Stadium in Fort Pierce, there were a handful of people braving the heat to get out and exercise in county spaces, keeping CDC guidelines and social distancing in mind.